gabriel-azion/doc-studies-mocks/blogposts/local-dev/en2.md

 ```

 In this example, the firewall event listener checks the IP address that triggered the event against the list of blocked IPs.
 If the IP is on the list, the event is denied.
 If the IP isn't on the list, the event will continue processing.
 It showcases how you might use the `event.deny()`, `event.continue()`, and `event.drop()` in real application scenarios.
+You can also implement `event.respondWith(<Response>)`.

+> Since it's not possible to execute any other method after the exectuion of an finishing event, it's recommended to use a return right after the event so it's clear nothing more will be executed.

 [Learn more about edge functions for edge firewall](https://www.google.com/url?q=https://www.azion.com/en/documentation/products/secure/edge-firewall/edge-functions/&sa=D&source=editors&ust=1713274135733367&usg=AOvVaw1eMBAkipps1V27D61fPjxG).